YinHK-gameDev/unity-learn/camera & render pipelines/Occlusion culling/occlusion window.md

 When you have identified the GameObjects that you would like to be Static Occluders and Static Occludees, you can set up your Scene.

-1. Select all of the GameObjects that you would like to be Static Occluders.
+1. Select all of the GameObjects that you would like to be **Static Occluders**.
-2. In the Inspector window, open the Static Editor Flags drop-down menu and select Occluder Static.
+2. In the Inspector window, open the **Static Editor Flags** drop-down menu and select **Occluder Static**.
-3. Select all of the GameObjects that you would like to be Static Occludees.
+3. Select all of the GameObjects that you would like to be **Static Occludees**.
-4. In the Inspector window, open the Static Editor Flags drop-down menu and select Occludee Static.
+4. In the Inspector window, open the **Static Editor Flags** drop-down menu and select **Occludee Static**.
 5. Add a Camera to your Scene and select it, or select an existing Camera.
 6. In the Inspector window, ensure that the Camera’s Occlusion Culling property is enabled.

 **Static editor flags**: \
 ![](./static_editor+flag.png)

+### Bake data
 ![](./OcclusionCullingInspectorBake.png)

+Occlusion culling inspector bake tab. \
+- In the top menu, select **Window > Rendering > Occlusion Culling** to open the Occlusion Culling window.
+- Select the **Bake** tab.
+- In the bottom right hand corner of the Inspector window, press the Bake button.
+Unity generates the occlusion culling data, saves the data as an asset in your Project, and links the asset with the current Scene(s).